Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields

 \end{hyp}

-We now state a result about the existence of a second branch of solutions crossing the trivial branch for some value $\kappa_0\in V$ of the parameter, which is the core result that we use in this article.
+We now state a result about the existence of a second branch of solutions crossing the trivial branch for some value $\kappa_0\in V$ of the parameter, which is one of the core results that we use in this article.
 It can be found in \cite[Th I.5.1.]{Kielhofer2012}.

 \begin{theorem}[Crandall--Rabinowitz Theorem] Grant Assumptions \ref{as:trivial} and \ref{as:smooth}.
 Assume that

 and

 Then there exists a nontrivial continuously differentiable curve through $(0,\kappa_0)$